Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies: The set of equilibria and the existence theorems

-Lemma \ref{lemmaSecondParetoOptEquilibria} states that, for a prone to savings overlapping generations economy $\mathcal{E}$, if, for any generation, the average real savings falls below the threshold value $\delta>0$, then the respective equilibrium cannot be Pareto optimal.
-Due to the natural propensity of $\mathcal{E}$ to savings, Lemma \ref{lemmaSecondParetoOptEquilibria} simply reveals that a Pareto optimal equilibrium must agree with this nature in all periods.
+Lemma \ref{lemmaSecondParetoOptEquilibria} states that, for a prone-to-savings economy $\mathcal{E}$, if, for any generation, the real savings per capita falls below the threshold value $\delta>0$, then the respective equilibrium cannot be Pareto optimal.
+Due to the propensity to savings of $\mathcal{E}$, Lemma \ref{lemmaSecondParetoOptEquilibria} simply reveals that a Pareto optimal equilibrium must be aligned with this nature in all periods.